gagolews/clustering-benchmarks/README.md

-We recommend that `h2mg` sets should be studied separately (there are too many of them - they can easily "overshadow" the above ones).
+We recommend that `h2mg` sets should be studied separately (there are too many of them -- they can easily overshadow the above ones).

 |   |dataset          |    n|   d|